Visit our Re-post guidelines

 Most of us know honey as a sweet treat, but few are aware of its powerful cancer killing properties.

 Honey is a superlative healing food.
 We know it has over 69 health benefits, as confirmed by the biomedical literature itself.
 But did you know it could be of profound benefit in diseases as life threatening and seemingly incurable as cancer?

-Indeed, a recent study published the journal Molecules looked at the role of honey in positively impacting the development and progression of tumors or cancers.
+Indeed, a study published the journal Molecules looked at the role of honey in positively impacting the development and progression of tumors or cancers.
 The review identified the presence of flavonoids and phenolic acids in honey as the primary anti-cancer compounds involved in its beneficial properties.

 According to the study, flavonoids are biologically active natural compounds with a 15-carbon (C6-C3-C6) structure, comprising two benzene rings joined by a heterocyclic pyrane ring, with honey containing the following:

 Interestingly, many of these flavonoids are classified as phytoestrogens, which are phytochemicals structurally similar to mammalian estrogens and therefore can bind to estrogen receptors.
 While many of these honey-derived flavonoids have been demonstrated to have both inhibitory and stimulatory effects, the vast majority of the cell (in vitro) and animal (in vivo) studies have demonstrated the anti-breast and estrogen sensitive cancer properties of these compounds, indicating that flavonoid rich honeys are likely to positively influence estrogenic activity in estrogen-receptor positive cancers.